jbg469/GIftcard-Processing-Mobile/Report/jbg469-AppSec-Lab4.md

 ## 1C

-We comment out all <intent-filter> fields in the xml as such with <!-- -->.
+We comment out all 'intent-filter' fields in the xml as such with <!-- -->.
 The app works as intended

   ```
  <!--<intent-filter>